ph0tacular/unifi-wazuh/README.md

 * divided syslog traffic events based on firewall action
 * ordered key values by section
 * preliminary fields for Threat Detected and Blocked events

+nov12:
+* small fix to base in severity field